 Park Hyatt Tokyo

 Address: 163-1055 Tokyo Prefecture, Shinjuku-ku, Nishishinjuku 3-7-1-2, Japan

 Soaring high above Shinjuku, the Park Hyatt Tokyo is a luxurious hotel experience that’s nearly impossible to one-up.
-The elegant rooms are among the city’s most spacious, featuring widescreen views of Tokyo’s skyline and even as far as Mount Fuji as you lay your head to rest.
+The elegant rooms are among the most spacious in Tokyo, featuring widescreen views of the skyline and even as far as Mount Fuji as you lay your head to rest.